top of page

 JSON examples

-Checking for delivery status of all mobile numbers on campaign ID 11967215.
-This can be just one mobile number or many.
+Example JSON for checking for delivery status of all mobile numbers on campaign ID 11967215.

 {